pradeep3sep/interviewquestion/README JavaScript.md

 > #### What is a callback function
 A callback function is a function passed into another function as an argument.
 This function is invoked inside the outer function to complete an action.
 Let's take a simple example of how to use callback function

+It is a function paased into another function as arguments, whcih is then invoked inside the outer function to complete some kind of action.

 ```js
 function callbackFunction(name) {
   console.log("Hello " + name);